If No News Is Good News – Then Let’s Work Toward Getting Water out of the News Cycle

 A new feature has been added to the Hydrology Corner landing page.
-We now have a Water News link in the sidebar.
+We now have a Water News posts.
 Water is in the news every day now but for all the wrong reasons.
 I am waiting for the day a headline celebrates the first full day without deaths from floods, droughts, or water-borne illnesses anywhere in the world.
 That day will come when we finally have enough relevant, reliable, discoverable, and accessible data everywhere that is needed to support every water policy, planning, management, engineering design, environmental assessment, and water use decision.

 In the meantime, we have lots and lots of bad news.